-(b) non-commercial regional or international organisations; and non-retirement ground with less than six years of continuous service are subject to half of the control period of their peers who retire from the Government.
-During the control period, directorate civil servants need to seek and obtain prior approval before they take up outside work.
-The authority will consider and decide on all applications for taking up outside work, having regard to the guiding principles and policy objective of the control regime (ref. paragraphs 1 and 3 above), the assessment criteria (ref. paragraph 6 below), the views of the relevant parties within the Government, and the advice of the Advisory Committee on Post-service Employment of Civil Servants (hereafter referred to as "the Advisory Committee")3.
+(b) non-commercial regional or international organisations; and equivalent), counting from departure from the Civil Service (i.e. after exhaustion of final leave if any).
+Those who leave the Government on non-retirement grounds with less than six years of continuous service are subject to half of the control period of their peers who retire from the Government.
+Directorate civil servants need to seek and obtain prior approval before they take up outside work during the control period.
+The authority will consider and decide on all applications for taking up outside work, having regard to the guiding principles and policy objective of the control regime as set out in paragraphs 1 and 3 above, the assessment criteria stated in paragraph 6 below, the views of the relevant parties within the Government, and the advice of the Advisory Committee on Post-service Employment of Civil Servants (hereafter referred to as "the Advisory Committee").